aursu/rpmbuild-postgresql/README.md

 ### Setup

-1. clone build repo with submodules (postgresql is just an example - it could be any build repo):
+1. Clone build repo with submodules (postgresql is just an example - it could be any build repo):

     ```